taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 #### Flashback continued

 3 panels show close-up views of the people in the inner most circle, just on the outside of the metal hoop:
-* Jina and Amadou, also covered in clan tatoos and splendid e-syrup ritual clothing.
+* Jina and Amadou, also covered in clan tatoos and splendid eSyrup ritual clothing.
 Jina's subdermal shield, marking her as an Expert Crafter, dance triumphantly in shadowy patterns under the clan tatoos.
-Next to her is a tall, beautiful e-syrup metal bucket, holding ritual clensing water.
+Next to her is a tall, beautiful eSyrup metal bucket, holding ritual clensing water.
 * Magou, matriarch leader of their clan, subdermal shield barely visible beneath the many clan tatoos.
 She is proud, stern, and exhuberant on this day of achievement by her granddaughter.
 * **MARABA**, Min's cousin and dearest childhood companion, now an Expert Crafter: **INKER** and chosen for the honour of injecting Min's subdermal shield.
-Next to **MARABA**, in a shallow curving basket woven from e-syrup kevlar, is an enormous syringe full of swirling, bubbling, living e-syrup culture, freshly harvested from one of their living Mothers.
+Next to **MARABA**, in a shallow curving basket woven from eSyrup kevlar, is an enormous syringe full of swirling, bubbling, living eSyrup culture, freshly harvested from one of their living Mothers.

 Wide panel, full width: **"DOOOOHM!"** The drums all come to a halt, and all of the concentric circles except the innermost lean in sharply on that last booming beat, hands all stretched towards Min, fingers shaking.